 When they are blocked, they generally die off and quickly sink to the bottom.
 There are times when large amounts of seaweed film arrive with currents, and the pressure is so great, that the anchors that are in place can be torn away.
 This is where Techno Metal Post’s helical pile technology comes in handy!

 At the request of Alexis de Jaham, the head of the company ‘Filets DROM’, we are tasked with installing 10 P4-16N type helical piles in a test project, to replace the failed net anchors.
 On Thursday, January 19th, 2023, the team gathers at the ‘Commun du Cap-Est’ dock in Le François, at 8 am to begin the project.

 We had a team of five people for the project: Alexis and Christophe, who managed the two inflatable boats that transported the barge and anchors; Matthieu, the diver; Louis-Felix, the helpful assistant; and myself (Pierre).

-Meanwhile, underwater, the diver attaches a shackle to the pier (which serves as a hook point for the net) and a buoy (marking the location of the pier to avoid losing it).
+Meanwhile, underwater, the diver attaches a shackle to the pile (which serves as a hook point for the net) and a buoy (marking the location of the pile to avoid losing it).